Goitre | tenga

 Blood tests

-This test can help your doctor decide whether the thyroid nodule is filled with fluid or thyroid tissue.
+If you have a thyroid nodule, an ultrasound can show whether it’s filled with fluid or thyroid tissue.
 It can also measure the size of the nodule.
-The ultrasound is a painless test.

 A thyroid scan

-During this test, an isotope of radioactive iodine is injected into a vein in your arm.
+During this test, radioactive iodine is injected into a vein in your arm.
 You then lie on a table while a special camera produces an image of your thyroid on a computer screen.

 Biopsy

-A biopsy is the removal of a sample of tissue or cells to be studied in a laboratory.
 A biopsy may be needed if there are large nodules in your thyroid gland.
+A biopsy is when a sample of tissue or cells is taken with a needle to be studied in a laboratory.
 A biopsy is taken to rule out cancer.

-Treatment for goitre depends on the cause of the goitre, how large the thyroid has grown and your symptoms.
+Treatment for goitre depends on the cause of the goitre, how large your thyroid has grown and your symptoms.

-• If the goitre is small and is not bothering you, you and your doctor may decide that it doesn’t need to be treated.
+• If the goitre is small and isn't bothering you, you and your healthcare provider may decide that it doesn’t need to be treated.

 • However, the goitre will be closely watched for any changes.